leocareer/QA-Challenge-by-Leo-Kalugina/Part-1-Test-Cases/test-design.md

 Are all three rules always applied, or is there a setting to disable each rule?
 I will assume that all three rules are always applied.
 In this case, it would be possible to “disable” a rule by setting the price configuration, setting the X price to the current price and the Y price to 100%.

-I don’t know anything about the verification of N, M, and K, whether it is implemented or where it might be.
+I don’t know anything about the validation of N, M, and K, whether it is implemented or where it might be.
 One could assume that the rules and products in the config are stub for testing the discount calculation function, and later the rule settings will be moved to the interface, with their verification handled by a separate function.
 In any case, for now, I will assume that these settings are positive integers and not equal to zero.
 The same applies to prices, I assume the function receives prices as positive numbers.

 Another important point is how the combination of prices and rule settings affects the customer experience.
 It’s unlikely that customers will be happy if price X is higher than the initial price, and if percentage Y is greater than 100.
 On the other hand, if X is set to 0, it could be very costly for the seller.
 Additionally, the customer might be surprised if rule 3 applies with a larger number of items in the cart, but the discount percentage Y ends up providing less savings than price X. All of this logic is critical and needs to be clearly addressed during the requirements phase.